We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

-There is limited research into why increased DHT can cause hair loss.
-However, scientists know DHT can cause hair follicles to miniaturize and change the growth phases the hair is in.
+Research is yet to find conclusive evidence for why increased DHT can cause hair loss.
+However, scientists know that DHT can cause hair follicles to miniaturize and change the hair’s growth phases.

 Learn more about DHT and hair loss.